jsambrook/common-sense/_posts/2024-10-12-sams-garage.md

 [Audio Discussion](https://common-sense.com/assets/files/sams-garage.mp3)

-When we experience feelings of sadness and regret, is there anything we can do to resolve them without ignoring them or trying to bypass them?
+When we experience feelings of sadness and regret, is there anything we can do to resolve them in a positive, helpful way?
+Or are we doomed to just ruminate forever on such feelings, wondering if we could have done something different?

-In this chapter, Sam and Marco discuss this topic.
-This chapter introduces the first set of concepts.
-Subsequent chapters will be released soon.
+In the following, Sam and Marco discuss this topic.

+Links to additional resources are at the end of this article.

  ***